Uncharted: Golden Abyss Accessibility Report

 If you want to play Uncharted: Golden Abyss, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Uncharted: Golden Abyss has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in Uncharted: Golden Abyss which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.